fpgaminer/meagerdb/README.md

-MeagerDB
+meagerDB
 ========

-NOTE: WIP; missing unit-tests.
+NOTE: WIP; needs more unit-tests, more documentation, and search functionality.
+Would be nice to have a SQL parsing layer.

 An encrypted database designed for low memory footprint and simplicity of code.